 Are you looking to try some Filipino snacks at their most drool-worthy?
 If that’s a yes, you’re in the right place.
-In Filipino food culture, “merienda” is a term that refers to light meals or some healthy, tasty snacks outside of the three staple meals: breakfast, lunch, and dinner.
+In Filipino food culture, “merienda” is a term that refers to light meals or some healthy and tasty snacks outside of the three staple meals: breakfast, lunch, and dinner.

 Therefore, the country has a wallop of delicious snacks that are super munchable and provide you with some energy to get through a hunger strike.
 Today, I’ve rounded up the most treasured recipes that Filipino eat during these times of the day.